shlomi-noach/awesome-mysql/CONTRIBUTING.md

 - **To edit an item:** Submit a pull request, add comment explaining the reasoning behind the change.
 - **To remove from the list:** Open an issue

-You may add, or request to remove:
+You may add, edit, or request to remove:
 - Categories
 - Items